kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-copilot.md

 **Agent mode** transforms Copilot Chat into an orchestrator of tools (`read_file`, `edit_file`, `run_in_terminal`, etc.).
 Give it a natural‑language goal—“add OAuth to our Flask app and write tests”—and it plans, edits files, runs the test suite, reads failures, fixes them, and loops until green.
 You watch the steps, intervene when you like, and keep all changes local.

 While agent mode lives in the IDE, **coding agent** lives in your repos.
 Assign an issue to Copilot, and it spins up a secure cloud workspace (via GitHub Actions), figures out a plan, edits code on its own branch, runs your tests/linters, and opens a pull request tagging you for review.
 Check out https://code.visualstudio.com/docs/copilot/copilot-coding-agent

+> Copilot coding agent starts working when you assign a GitHub Issue to Copilot, start a task from the [agents panel](https://github.blog/news-insights/product-news/agents-panel-launch-copilot-coding-agent-tasks-anywhere-on-github), or initiate a task from Copilot Chat in VS Code.
+From there, the agent opens a draft pull request, pushes commits as it works, and logs key steps along the way so you can track its progress in real time.

 [2025-07] Microsoft have released the GitHub Copilot Chat client for VS Code under an open source (MIT) license.
 So far this is just the extension that provides the chat component of Copilot.
 The agent instructions can be found in [prompts/node/agent/agentInstructions.tsx](https://github.com/microsoft/vscode-copilot-chat/blob/main/src/extension/prompts/node/agent/agentInstructions.tsx).